MathML/website/about.md

 mathematical tools.
-We still face a chicken-and-egg problem where some browser vendors are reluctant to put effort on native MathML developments while other companies, organizations or individuals have kept promoting their own hacks (PNG/SVG images of formula, CSS stylesheets, Javascript code for mathematical layout...) to workaround the lack of MathML support in browsers.
+We still face a chicken-and-egg problem where some browser vendors are reluctant to put effort on native MathML developments while other companies, organizations or individuals have kept promoting their own hacks to workaround the lack of MathML support in browsers:
+PNG/SVG images of formula, CSS stylesheets, Javascript code for mathematical layout...

 This means that today, all browsers do not support the simplest Web features like CSS styling to select a mathematical font for your formulas, Javascript